Mutoi01/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  I got a 505 status error code soI fixed the controller create action.
+The error was because Toys constant did not exist.

 - Update the number of likes for a toy

   - How I debugged:
+  added a custom route in the routes.rb file added an incement_likes action

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I added a destroy route in the routes.rb file